-Real Housewives of Potomac's Mia Thornton Shares Cancer Diagnosis - E!
+Real Housewives of Potomac's Mia Thornton Shares Cancer Scare - E!
 Online

 Heartbreaking health news.

 The Real Housewives of Potomac's Mia Thornton took to Instagram on Friday, Feb.
-25 to seemingly reveal a recent cancer diagnosis.
+25 to seemingly reveal a recent cancer scare.

 "Same time last week, Doc called at 7:31am," Mia, 37, captioned a photo of herself, explaining that she was then told her test results were in and she needed to go to John Hopkins Cancer Center that same day.